xenserver/xsconsole/MaintenanceReadme.txt

 5. The vertical size limit on menu fields is hard-coded to 10, and that number is also used in some of the dialogues.
 Menus with more than 10 entries, where the names of all entires aren't the same length, may have redraw problems because chracters are not overwritten.

-6. The app doesn't automatically size windows depending on what's required to contain its fields.
-It probably should, but right now you have to calculate the size in advance.

-7. The Create VDB/Plug VBD/Mount VBD/Use VBD/Unmount VBD/Unplug VBD/Destroy VBD sequence isn't rock solid if it fails or if you Ctrl-C out or kill the process half way through.
+6. The Create VDB/Plug VBD/Mount VBD/Use VBD/Unmount VBD/Unplug VBD/Destroy VBD sequence isn't rock solid if it fails or if you Ctrl-C out or kill the process half way through.
 The app attempts to tidy up by deleting dangling VBDs (identified by 'xsconsole_tmp' in their other_config) on startup, otherwise these would build up over time.
 VBDs can also fail to unplug immediately after an umount because the kernel is still tidying up after the umount, so the app tries twice.

-8. Whilst operation like mount are done using the virtualised device /dev/xapi/whatever/whatever, fdisk and mkfs uses the device directly /dev/whatever.
+7. Whilst operation like mount are done using the virtualised device /dev/xapi/whatever/whatever, fdisk and mkfs uses the device directly /dev/whatever.

-9. Circular imports can be a problem in this app.
+8. Circular imports can be a problem in this app.
 XSConsoleData.py (or anything it imports) can't import XSConsoleDataUtils.py, for example, and if it does the app throws weird exceptions about missing names that don't make sense.
 Similarly for the XSConsoleData.py/XSConsoleAuth.py/XSConsoleState.py trio.

-10. Data.Inst().Update() is a fairly expensive operation as it reloads and reprocesses almost everything.
+9. Data.Inst().Update() is a fairly expensive operation as it reloads and reprocesses almost everything.

-11. BannerDialogues shouldn't be left on the dialogue stack when you return to the main loop.
+10. BannerDialogues shouldn't be left on the dialogue stack when you return to the main loop.
 If they are the app will crash out as the BennerDialogue has no keypress handler.
 If you want a dialogue box that persists you need an InfoDialogue, which is the same thing with an <Enter> OK help field and a keypress handler.

-12. In OEM builds xsconsole is started from inittab with a pretty minimal enviroment.
+11. In OEM builds xsconsole is started from inittab with a pretty minimal enviroment.
 There's no PATH set up, and /usr/bin/xsconsole sets USER itself (since scripts like xen-bugtool require it).